Homegear/node-blue-doc/docs/creating_nodes/node_initialization_and_deinitialization.md

 1. `init`: Right after the node is loaded init is called.
 A Struct with information about the node (id, name, configuration parameters, ...) is passed to init.
 All initilialization that can be done at this point, should be done here.
 When initialization fails, `false` must be returned, which aborts the initialization of that node.
 Homegear waits for `init` to complete for all nodes before continuing with the next step.
 2. `start`: In start there are no restrictions on what is allowed to do.
 Just note, that `start` mustn't hang (don't sleep or wait).
 As with `init` `false` can be returned to abort the initialization of that node.
-3. Once `start` is finished for all nodes, Homegear calls `startUpComplete`. `startUpComplete` must not hang as well.
+3. Once `start` is finished for all nodes, Homegear calls `configNodesStarted`.
+This method must not hang as well.
+4. After calling `configNodesStarted` on all nodes, Homegear executes `startUpComplete`.
+As with the other start methods, `startUpComplete` is not allowed to hang.

 ## Deinitialization